 22. In Western News stories, do not distinguish between assistant professors, associate professors and full professors unless it is relevant to the story.
-Refer to all types as 'professor,' with the exception of professor emeritus, in which case, use the full designation.
+Refer to all types as 'professor'.

 Never abbreviate as prof., except when used in headlines or for social media posts.